joeylevy/gallery-by-supsystic/readme.txt

 As well you have the opportunity:

- * Set the position of buttons - top or bottom of photo gallery
+ * Set the position of gallery buttons - top or bottom of photo gallery
- * Define the alignment of pagination
+ * Define the alignment of gallery pagination
- * You can select only the one of these two options (Categories or Pagination) for one gallery
+ * You can select only the one of these gallery two options (Categories or Pagination) for one gallery
- * Pagination option is not available, when is set vertical type of photo gallery
+ * Pagination gallery option is not available, when is set vertical gallery type of photo gallery

 = 4.
 Posts tab (PRO feature) - show posts and pages with Gallery by Supsystic! =

 This tab is completely about the capabilities to display the posts and pages in the gallery.
 To activate the posts option - select “Enable” in Posts Layout dropdown list.
 Here you find such features as:

- - the ability to choose one of 3 post layout styles - Fixed, Animated, Cover;
+ - the ability to choose one of gallery post layout styles - Fixed, Animated, Cover;
- - the ability to add pages and posts - simply select post / page from corresponding dropdown list and click “Add post” / “Add page” button - it will appear on the bottom of the page;
+ - the ability to add pages and posts to the polaroid gallery - simply select post / page from corresponding dropdown list and click “Add post” / “Add page” button - it will appear on the bottom of the page;
  - the opportunity to choose what to show on the posts layout in the gallery and what not to show - author of the post, date, contents and categories of the posts;
  - the ability to delete a post or page from the grid gallery.